rushimanche/LexisNexis-Scraper/README.md

 ### Manual Installation

-## Usage
+## How to Use

-### Credentials File
+### Credential File Setup
-The `credentials.json` file is a template for your specific authentication details.
-It is a quick and convenient way to store and utilise credentials as it can be edited in any text editor.
-1. Open the `credentials.json` file and replace changemeUsername and changemePassword with your academic login details.
+The `credentials.json` file serves as a placeholder for your unique login details.
+It provides a simple and convenient method for storing and using credentials as it can be modified in any text editor.
+You simply need to replace the placeholder username and password with your academic login information and save the file.
-2. Save the file.

-### Authentication Setup
+### Login Automation
-This bot automatically completes the authentication information for an academic sign-in at regular intervals.
-In order to do this you need to get your institution login link.
+This package is designed to automate the academic sign-in process at regular intervals.
+To enable this feature, you'll need your institution's login link.

-1. Access the Nexis Service by visiting https://nexis.com
+1. Visit https://nexis.com to access the Nexis Service.
-2. Click on the academic sign in link.
+2. Select the academic sign-in link.
-3. Find your institution and click “copy link”.
+3. Locate your institution and select “copy link”.
-4. Copy the link within the pop-up box and paste it into the `credentials.json` file replacing changemeAuthURL.
+4. Paste the copied link into the `credentials.json` file in place of the placeholder URL.
 5. Save the file.

-Whilst the pre-configured options will work in the majority of cases you may need to adjust the following options to ensure that the correct authentication fields are completed.
+The default options will suit most use cases.
+However, you may need to tweak a few settings to ensure the correct fields are populated for authentication.

-5. Click the link.
-6. Right Click on the username field and click inspect.
-Repeat.
-7. If the id=‘username’ do nothing.
-Else save the id value for later.
-8. Now repeat step 6 for the password field.
-9. If the id=‘password’do nothing.
-Else save the id value for later.

-### Credentials File

-### Storage Option
+### Storage Selection

-The data can either be saved into either a mySQL database or a pandas dataframe.
-These need to be setup, as follows, before the webscraping can be initiated.
+Data can be stored in either a MySQL database or a pandas dataframe.
+You will need to set up these options before initiating the web scraping process.

 #### MySQL (Recommended)